ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

         status.school,
         sum(map.enrollment) as enrollment,
         schools.capacity as capacity
-    from status
+    FROM status
-        join data.${currentTable} as map on map.block_of_residence = status.block
+        JOIN data.${currentTable} AS map ON map.block_of_residence = status.block
-        join data.schools on schools.name = status.school
+        JOIN data.schools ON schools.name = status.school
-    where school is not NULL
+    WHERE school IS NOT NULL
-    group by all
+    GROUP BY status.school, schools.capacity
 ),
 block_candidates as (
     select
         current_enrollment.school,
         current_enrollment.enrollment,
         current_enrollment.capacity,
-        adjecent_block as block,
+        adjacent_block AS block
-    from data.${currentTable}_adjacency
+    FROM data.${currentTable}_adjacency
-        cross join current_enrollment
+        CROSS JOIN current_enrollment
     where
         block_of_residence in (select block from status where school = current_enrollment.school) and
-        adjecent_block in (select block from status where school is NULL) ) select
+        adjacent_block IN (select block from status where school is NULL) ) select
     block_candidates.school,